MicrosoftDocs/entra-docs/docs/external-id/customers/concept-planning-your-solution.md

 - **Company branding**.
 After creating a new external tenant, you can customize the appearance of your web-based applications for customers who sign in or sign up, to personalize their end-user experience.
 In Microsoft Entra ID, the default Microsoft branding appear in your sign-in pages before you customize any settings.
 This branding represents the global look and feel that applies across all sign-ins to your tenant.
 Learn more about [customizing the sign-in look and feel](concept-branding-customers.md).

 - **Extending the authentication token claims**.
-Microsoft Entra External ID is designed for flexibility.
+External ID is designed for flexibility.
 You can use a custom authentication extension to add claims from external systems to the application token just before the token is issued to the application.
 Learn more about [adding your own business logic](concept-custom-extensions.md) with custom authentication extensions.

 - **Multifactor authentication (MFA)**.
 You can also enable application access security by enforcing MFA, which adds a critical second layer of security to user sign-ins by requiring verification via email one-time passcode.
 Learn more about [MFA for customers](concept-security-customers.md#multifactor-authentication).

 - **Native authentication**.
 Native authentication enables you to host the user interface in the client application instead of delegating authentication to browsers.
-Learn more about [native authentication](concept-native-authentication.md) in Microsoft Entra External ID.
+Learn more about [native authentication](concept-native-authentication.md) in External ID.

 - **Security and governance**.
 Learn about [security and governance](concept-security-customers.md) features available in your external tenant, such as Identity Protection.